 Check this table of the average weekly storage prices across the Uk

-*Note: The prices displayed are estimates taken from storage facility sites in London.
-Actual prices may differ
+*Note: The prices displayed are estimates taken in Feb 2020 from storage facility sites in London.
+Actual prices may differ.

 our Comprehensive Guide On Storage Prices here.